marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

 * FEATURE: Added a reset button (go to Settings > Product configurator to enable it)
+* FEATURE: Added a tool to find missing images after a product import.
+* TWEAK: Moved the price in the HTML instead of the JSON data, to improve compatibility with multi currency shops

 = 1.2.19 - 18/Nov/2021 =